 There is a unique service here: hire a public writer.
 One of the last professional public writers in the city is Mr. Duong Van Ngo.
 He was born in 1930 and has been working in the office since he was 17, writing letters for those who cannot write for themselves or are confident on handwriting skills.

 In spite of his age, the old man is still diligently working for customers, serving in both English and French language.
 It’s a really interesting way to store past memories in this modern time.

 3. Buying souvenirs

 Inside the post office, there are many souvenir stalls selling stamps, pictures, photos postcards with iconic buildings of Ho Chi Minh City, such as Ben Thanh Market, Notre Dame Cathedral, Independence Palace, Cholon Market, etc. At a cheap price, these gifts are always suitable for both locals and foreigner visitors for buying as presents.

 For many people, sending postcards from Ho Chi Minh City Post Office to relatives and friends is an interesting way to keep memories in the midst of modern times.

 You can also rest on wooden benches polished and varnish, whose life is easily hundreds of years.
 Entering the post office, you will feel like time is passing much slowly because at any corner, it is possible to catch a glimpse of the old Saigon.

-Over a hundred years of existence, the Ho Chi Minh City Post Office building is still a beautiful and impressive architectural work.
-It goes hand in hand with Notre Dame Cathedral, forming an interactive architectural cluster, creating a unique highlight for the city not only when the project is new but also valuable until the day.
+Over a hundred years of existence, the building is still a beautiful and impressive architectural work.
+It goes hand in hand with Notre Dame Cathedral Basilica.
+Forming an interactive architectural cluster, both of them have been creating a unique highlight for the city.